-Outlined below are the major risks faced by the Kirin Group in its business and other activities that have been identified as potentially having a significant impact on the decisions of investors.
+Outlined below are the major risks faced by the Kirin Group in its business and other activities that have been considered as potentially having a significant impact on the decisions of investors.
 Information is also provided with regard to matters that would not necessarily have a significant impact, with the aim of promoting active disclosure of information to investors.
-The future risk items outlined below are those identified by Kirin as of December 31, 2016.
+The future risk items outlined below are those identified by Kirin as of December 31, 2017.

 The Kirin Group procures some of its raw materials and products from overseas, and also undertakes business in overseas countries.
 Sudden and unforeseen fluctuations in foreign currency exchange rates, along with fluctuations in interest rates relating to domestic and overseas financing, etc., may adversely impact the Group’s business performance and financial position.